kimeta/Tinkertone/README.md

 This project was inspired by working with children aged 7-12 on weekends, helping them learn to program and visualize complex connections and relationships.

-This project was submission for Swift Student Challenge 2024.
+This project was a submission for Swift Student Challenge 2024.

 ## Technologies